isomerpages/moe-northshorepri/_departments/Applied Learning Programme (ALP).md

 ![](/images/ALP_Pic02.jpg)

-Through these imaginative learning experiences, we aim to develop our students’ critical, adaptive and inventive thinking skills through student-centred pedagogy and STEM-related dispositions - GRIT (Graciousness, Responsibility, Innovation and Tenacity) and foster communication and collaboration skills while working in teams, to eventually raise them as confident and creative imagineers.
+Through imaginative learning experiences, we aim to develop our students’ critical, adaptive and inventive thinking skills through student-centred pedagogy and STEM-related dispositions - GRIT (Graciousness, Responsibility, Innovation and Tenacity) and foster communication and collaboration skills while working in teams, to eventually raise them as confident and creative imagineers.
 ![](/images/ALP_Pic03.jpg)

 **Video**